dariocc/fenixlib/README.md

 Test project depend on [NUnit 3](http://www.nunit.org/) and [Moq](https://github.com/Moq/moq).

-Notice that originally, FenixLib used [Rhino Mocks](https://www.hibernatingrhinos.com/oss/rhino-mocks) for test doubles and that code has been ported to Moq without much ambition (just making the test pass).

 Use whatever test runner your .NET implementation provides you.
-I use .NET 5.0 and `dotnet test` command to run the tests.
+I use .NET 5.0 and `dotnet test` command to run the tests:

     dotnet test Src/FenixLib.Tests